hillerlab/CESAR2.0/README.md

 ## Common Parameters

 `-f/--firstexon`
 Given exon is the first coding exon.
 Only relevant for single exon mode.
-The default profile for a start codon is used instead of the acceptor profile.
+The default profile for a start codon is used (extra/tables/{clade}/firstCodon_profile.txt) instead of default acceptor profile (extra/tables/{clade}/acc_profile.txt).

 `-l/--lastexon`
 Given exon is the last coding exon.
 Only relevant for single exon mode.
-The default profile for stop codons is used instead of the donor profile.
+The default profile for stop codons is used (extra/tables/{clade}/lastCodon_profile.txt) instead of default donor profile (extra/tables/{clade}/donor_profile.txt).

 `-m/--matrix <matrix file>`
 Use a different codon substitution matrix by specifying a different file.

 `-p/--profiles <acceptor> <donor>`
-Use different acceptor and donor profiles by specifying different profile files.
+Use different acceptor and donor profiles by specifying the path to different profile files.
+NOTE: This overrides the default settings done by -f / -l or -c.
+You can use -p to specify U12 donor/acceptor profiles for exons flanked by a U12 intron.

 `-c/--clade <human|mouse>` (default: `human`)
 A shortcut to default sets of substitution matrix and profiles.